-If the email or mobile number you’re sending cryptocurrency to is not linked to a Luno wallet, the recipient will have seven days in which to signup to Luno and claim the cryptocurrency.
-If not claimed within seven days, it will be automatically cancelled and returned.
+If the email or mobile number you’re sending cryptocurrency to is not linked to a Luno wallet, the recipient will have fourteen days in which to signup to Luno and claim the cryptocurrency.
+If not claimed within fourteen days, it will be automatically cancelled and returned.
 If you sent cryptocurrency from your Luno wallet to an email address or mobile number linked to a Luno account, it will be processed instantly and cannot be cancelled or reversed.

 Sending to a blockchain address

 If you sent cryptocurrency to a blockchain address, the transaction will be submitted to the blockchain within seconds of confirmation.
 Once submitted it cannot be cancelled or reversed.